RGD2STUDIO/wp-git/README.md

-# WP Git Template
+# WP Starter

-Basic starter repo for building reactive Javascript front ends on top of Wordpress.
+This is a stripped-down Wordpress repo.
+Use it as a starting point for building a reactive Javascript front end on top of your CMS content.